Multiscale scanning with nuisance parameters: Assumptions and detailed theory

-For a better understanding of Assumption \ref{ass:model} let us discuss some examples: \begin{example}[Complete exponential family model] Suppose that

-is a natural exponential family with natural parameter space $\Theta \times \Xi$.
+For a better understanding of Assumption \ref{ass:model} let us discuss some examples: \begin{example}[Complete exponential family model] Suppose that $\left\{F_{\theta, \xi}\right\}_{\left(\theta,\xi\right) \in \Theta \times \Xi}$ is a natural exponential family with natural parameter space $\Theta \times \Xi$.
 In this case, each $Y_i$ has sub-exponential tails (which implies Assumption \ref{ass:model}(a)) and the differentiability properties from Assumption \ref{ass:model}(c)--(e) hold true \citep[see e.g.][]{b86}.

-This includes both the homogeneous and the heterogeneous Gaussian model as well as the Poisson model, which we employ for our data example in Section \ref{subsec:microscopy} on fluorescence microscopy. \end{example}
+This includes both the homogeneous and the heterogeneous Gaussian model as well as the Poisson model, which we employ for our data example in Section \ref{sec:data_analysis} on fluorescence microscopy. \end{example}